 In 1995, the school was approved to implement a doctor of science in nursing (DSN) degree program.
 This research doctoral degree title was changed to the Doctor of Philosophy (PhD) degree in September 2007 for past, present and future graduates.

 The UT School of Nursing at Houston was the first in Texas to offer a Doctor of Nursing Practice (DNP) degree and graduated the first DNP class in the state in May 2009.
-The DNP degree program is a cutting-edge practice doctorate that prepares advanced practice nurses with depth and breadth of knowledge and competencies to be clinical scholars recognized for outstanding direct patient care and leadership in nursing practice and health care organizations.
-Students develop high-level expertise in evidence-based practice and translation of evidence to individuals and populations using the latest knowledge, technology, and informatics to support new models of care delivery and quality patient outcomes.
+The DNP degree program is a cutting-edge practice doctorate that prepares advanced practice nurses with depth and breadth of knowledge and competencies to be clinical scholars recognized for outstanding direct patient care and leadership in nursing practice and healthcare organizations.
 This post-master’s degree program admits nurse practitioners, clinical nurse specialists and nurse anesthetists.
 Both part-time and full-time options are available.
-Although most students are admitted once a year in the fall, applications are processed throughout the year.
-The curriculum includes 32-43 credit hours and is designed to meet the educational needs of busy, working advanced practice nurses.
+The DNP curriculum includes 32-43 credit hours and is designed to meet the educational needs of busy, working advanced practice nurses.

 Clinical learning experience is available within other UT components in the Texas Medical Center and in the broader community.
 Affiliate institutions include: the Memorial Hermann Healthcare System, St. Luke’s Episcopal Hospital, Texas Children’s Hospital, St. Joseph Hospital, TIRR Memorial Hermann, UT Harris County Psychiatric Center and other healthcare facilities.
 Students also have opportunities for learning experiences in neighborhood health centers, nursing homes, day care centers, city and county health departments, mental health facilities and physicians’ offices and clinics.